Get E-Book

 }

-This is useful for user-initiated cancellation, timeouts, or resource cleanup in long-running operations.
+This is the usual shape for user-initiated cancellation, timeouts, and cleanup in long-running operations.

 const signal = AbortSignal.timeout(5000); // 5 second timeout